hellozed/homeicu/README.md

 ---

-## Code Standard
+# Code Standard
 This project has referenced codes from many different open-source projects and several different programming languages such as Arduino, C/C++, Flutter/Dart, and Python.

 - It’s better to throw coding standards out and allow free expression.

 - To build a prototype ASAP is more urgent than spending time on tidy up coding standards and make source code stylish and beautiful.

-## Program binary file into ESP32 board
+# Program binary file into ESP32 board
 You need a breakout board bridges USB to UART for Arduino.
 This board brings out the DTR pin as opposed to the RTS pin of the FTDI cable.
 The DTR pin allows an Arduino target to auto-reset when a new Sketch is downloaded.
 This is a nice feature to have and allows a sketch to be downloaded without having to hit the reset button.

 You can build this breakout board or just purchase one "SparkFun FT231X" from their website.

 ---
-# Connecting the ECG Electrodes
+# ECG Electrodes and SpO2 probe

-A 3-electrode cable along with a standard stereo jack is provided along with the shield to connect the electrodes to the board.
+The initial prototype of the sensor board uses a 3-electrode ECG cable along with a standard stereo jack and a SpO2 finger probe.
+The formal version will replace them with a wearable sensor tag, no cable or probe is required.

 It would be best NOT to connect the ECG front end to a human while it is also connected to:
 1) An ordinary wall wart